Our privacy and transparency commitment

 Meeting our obligations

-We liaise with the Privacy Commissioner, the Government Chief Information Officer and the Government Chief Privacy Officer to ensure that we follow ‘better practice’.
+We liaise with the Privacy Commissioner, the Government Chief Digital Officer and the Government Chief Privacy Officer to ensure that we follow ‘better practice’.

-We always work to meet the privacy principles of the Privacy Act and Health Information Privacy Code, as well as the privacy and security measures we apply to govern our management of information.
+We always work to meet the privacy principles of the Privacy Act and the rules of the Health Information Privacy Code, as well as the privacy and security measures we apply to govern our management of information.

-Any concerns or questions about information privacy or security can be raised with your local Corrections office or with our Chief Privacy Officer at email@example.com or Private Box 1206, Wellington 6140.
+Any concerns or questions about privacy aspects can be raised with our Chief Privacy Officer at firstname.lastname@example.org or Private Box 1206, Wellington 6140.

 Your privacy and our website